PrioritySoftware/PrioritySoftware.github.io/_sdk/Form-Columns.md

 ## Attachment Columns

 ***Priority*** offers the option of an attachment column — a special form column that is used to attach a file to the current record.
 Such columns are displayed together with a paper clip icon, which can be used to open the Windows Explorer and navigate to the file in question.
 Alternatively, users can record the file path manually.
-An example of this type of column is the *File Name* column of the **Customer Documents for Task** form, a sub-level of the *Tasks* form.
+An example of this type of column is the *File Name* column of the **Customer Documents for Task** form, a sublevel of the *Tasks* form.
 In order for a form column to be defined as an attachment column, it must be of **CHAR** type and the form column name must contain the string **EXTFILENAME** (e.g., **PRIV\_ EXTFILENAME**).

 When working with attachments, files are uploaded to the **system/mail** folder on the server, and can be interacted with by the user.
 Only files in **system/mail** can be interacted with; If you specify a path to a different folder on the server, even if it is valid (such as the **system/load** folder), the user will not be able to interact with the file.